galle fort

 Galle Fort as a tourist attraction

 The Fort is the most historical part of the city, which is a part of every Galle day tour.
-The fort is located towards the picturesque, western flank of Sri Lankan southern province, surrounded by the sea from three sides and opening to the mainland on one side, the medieval fortress of Galle rises more than a dozen of meters from the sandy beaches like a golden castle.
+The fort is located towards the picturesque, western flank of Sri Lankan southern province, surrounded by the sea from three sides and opening to the mainland on one side, The mediaeval fortress of Galle rises more than a dozen of metres from the sandy beaches like a golden castle.
 Built beginning in 1505, the land-filled citadel stands guard atop the highest spot between Galle city and the beach.

 What is the Importance of Galle Fort?